DesaiSamir/tradingapp/README.md

 TS_CLIENT_SECRET="<TS_CLIENT_SECRET>"
 ```

-Below does nto work because of rate limiting...
+Alphavantage does not work because of rate limiting...

-~~If you want to use AlphaAdvantage APIs add a key for that in the `.env` file.
+~~If you want to use AlphaVantage APIs add a key for that in the `.env` file.
 If you don't have a key get it from https://www.alphavantage.co/support/#api-key~~

 ```dosini
 ALPHA_ADVANTAGE_KEY="<ALPHA_ADVANTAGE_KEY>"